Even in a hyperdigital era, word-of-mouth referrals are still a powerful resource.

 Once you've captured some reviews, Quanstrom added, consider tying them into your referral rewards and customer loyalty programs for an added impact.

 4. Send personalized follow-ups

 As a small business, one of your greatest advantages is being personal and relatable.
-Large companies can simply not interact with customers the same way a small business can, even in the day and age of live chats and automated email marketing.
+Large companies can't interact with customers the same way a small business can, even in the day and age of live chats and automated email marketing.
 Leveraging your close connection to the customer to personally thank them for their patronage or send a small gift could go a long way to starting a conversation.

-"Remember, [small businesses] can do things that larger enterprises rarely can scale … like sending hand-written thank you [letters] or small tokens of appreciation, and incorporating individual customer's feedback," said Zach Messler, a small business messaging and positioning advisor.
+"Remember, [small businesses] can do things that larger enterprises rarely can scale … like sending hand-written thank-you [letters], or small tokens of appreciation, and incorporating individual customer's feedback," said Zach Messler, a small business messaging and positioning advisor.

 5. Simply ask

 Satisfied customers are often willing to spread the word if you just ask.
-Consider requesting a testimonial that you can use on your website and social media or send follow ups to customers asking for feedback and, if they're satisfied, to spread the word or write a short review.
+Consider requesting a testimonial that you can use on your website and social media, or send follow-ups to customers asking for feedback and, if they're satisfied, to spread the word or write a short review.